 - Difficult to adjust fixation

 - Requirement of second surgery for implant removal

 - Implants not amenable to tibia sided graft fixation

 To address the above problems with fixation of ligaments, Navy medical researchers have developed an improved device and method of attachment.
-The device includes three parts – an outer tube similar to a common drywall anchor; a inner screw and; a cleated washer.
-The outer tube is placed into the bone and one end of a donor ligament is inserted into the bore.
-The inner screw with cleated washer is then threaded into the bore to anchor the ligament.
+The device includes three parts – an outer tube similar to a common drywall anchor; an inner screw and; a cleated washer.
+A hole is drilled into the bone and the donor ligament is pressed into the hole.
+An outer tube is then inserted pressing the ligament to the bone.
+An inner screw with a cleated washer is then inserted into the outer tube further securing the device.

 - Animal model data indicates superior performance of this system over currently available fixation devices

 - Minimizes the possibility of graft loosening during early knee motion and rehabilitation excersises